Anglo-Zulu War

-The Anglo-Zulu War was fought in 1879 between the British Empire and the Zulu Kingdom.
-Following the passing of the British North America Act of 1867 forming a federation in Canada, Lord Carnarvon thought that a similar political effort, coupled with military campaigns, might succeed with the African Kingdoms, tribal areas and Boer republics in South Africa.
-In 1874, Sir Bartle Frere was sent to South Africa as High Commissioner for the British Empire to effect such plans.
-Among the obstacles were the armed independent states of the South African Republic and the Kingdom of Zululand.
+The Anglo-Zulu War was fought in present-day South Africa from January to early July 1879 between forces of the British Empire and the Zulu Kingdom.
+Two famous battles of the war were the Zulu victory at Isandlwana and the British defence at Rorke's Drift.

+Following the passing of the British North America Act 1867 forming a federation in Canada, Lord Carnarvon thought that a similar political effort, coupled with military campaigns, might lead to a ruling white minority over a black majority in South Africa.
+This would yield a large pool of cheap labour for the British sugar plantations and mines, and was intended to bring the African Kingdoms, tribal areas, and Boer republics into South Africa.

+In 1874, Sir Bartle Frere was appointed as British High Commissioner for Southern Africa to effect such plans.
+Among the obstacles were the armed independent states of the South African Republic and the Zulu Kingdom.

-Frere, on his own initiative, sent a provocative ultimatum on 11 December 1878 to the Zulu king Cetshwayo and upon its rejection sent Lord Chelmsford to invade Zululand.
-The war is notable for several particularly bloody battles, including an opening victory of the Zulu at the Battle of Isandlwana, followed by the defence of Rorke's Drift by a small British force from attack by a large Zulu force.
+Frere, on his own initiative, he then sent a quite highly provocative ultimatum on 11 December 1878 to Zulu King Cetshwayo.
+Upon its rejection, he ordered Lord Chelmsford to invade Zululand.
+The war had several particularly bloody battles, including an opening victory for the Zulu at the Battle of Isandlwana, followed by the defence of Rorke's Drift by a small British Garrison from an attack by a large Zulu force.
+However, the British eventually gained the upper hand at Kambula, before taking the Zulu capital of Ulundi.
 The British eventually won the war, ending Zulu dominance of the region.
+The British Empire made the Zulu Kingdom a protectorate and later annexed it in 1887.

+The war dispelled prior colonial notions of British invincibility, due to their massive early defeats.
+Together with famines, diplomatic misadventures, and other unpopular wars overseas (such as the Second Anglo-Afghan War), it contributed to the ejection of Benjamin Disraeli's government from office in 1880, after only one term.